 This section of the journey was undertaken in glorious late evening sunshine, topped off by a glorious sunset as we pulled into Union Station.
 Compared to the last time I took the journey, where we waited for over an hour in Union Station (I suspect someone had lost the keys to the diesel locomotives down the back of the sofa on that occasion), things weren’t too bad.
 Scheduled to leave at 18:30, we departed at 18:38, pretty much maintaining that delay all the way to Manassas where I arrived at 19:30.
 What the line is like south of DC, I can’t really say, since the entire journey was done in the dark.

 That’s it for this instalment of the Travel Spot.
-Check back in a few weeks to see how I got on when I caught the train down to New Orleans.
+You see how I got on when I caught the train down to New Orleans in the next instalment.

 Don’t forget that you can share this post with your friends using buttons below.